 To keep the University Scholarship, students must maintain a 3.0 cumulative grade point average.
 GPA is reviewed at the end of every spring semester.
 If the student GPA falls below 3.0, students are allowed one academic semester of probation in the following academic year to regain eligibility.
 During this semester, students receive the scholarship.
 If the student fails to attain the required GPA after the probationary semester, the scholarship will be cancelled.
 Students may regain the scholarship by bringing their cumulative GPA above 3.0; however, they will not receive any future probationary periods.

-There are currently 42 University Scholars.
-For our next cohort, we hope to bring approximately 75 University Scholars to campus.
+There are currently 285 University Scholars.
+For our next cohort, we hope to bring approximately 120 additional University Scholars to campus.

-The University Scholars live with other Honors students in the living learning community at our International Village, Northeastern's newest dormitory residence.
+First year University Scholars live with other Honors students in the living learning community at our International Village, Northeastern's modern, award-winning dormitory residence.
+After their first year, Scholars are guaranteed housing on campus throughout their time at Northeastern.

 Prospective University Scholars are invited to join this highly accomplished group of future leaders and innovators based upon their demonstrated: